dsb4k8/Simulated-Annealing/README.md

 The last field's display on the far left depends on whether or not the given newly proposed score was accepted.

-If it was accept, It simply shows the current value of temperature T in the equation e^(-(s2-s1)/T).
+If it was accept, it simply shows the current value of temperature T in the equation e^(-(s2-s1)/T).

 If it was skipped, it shows the attempted replacement score and the current best.